decentralists/DAO/governance/README.md

 1. **Urgent infrastructure and/or validator-related proposals**: In this scenario, validators would retain their delegated governance voting power.
 These proposals would carry over similarly to what happens today with governance delegations mirroring staking delegations.
 2. **Every other proposal**: Only direct voting would be allowed, with no delegations.
 However, this would require a mechanism for _quorum auto-adjustment_ that would account for the inevitable lower participation (in terms of voting power) with delegation-less voting.

-This would also require a governance body that would be in charge of checking if proposals are correctly cathegorized, and possibly punishing proposers otherwise.
+This would also require a governance body that would be in charge of checking if proposals are correctly categorized, and possibly punishing proposers otherwise.

 ### 4. Quorum Threshold Auto-Adjustment

 The idea would be to linearly decrease the quorum threshold when consecutive proposals fail because they do not meet quorum.
-This is a mechanism that would allow to find the proper quorum threshold in an environment where only direct voting is allowed, and as a consequence lower participation (with respect to total voting power) is to be expected.
+This is a mechanism that would allow us to find the proper quorum threshold in an environment where only direct voting is allowed, and as a consequence, lower participation (with respect to total voting power) is to be expected.

 A specific governance proposal could then be used to set the quorum threshold to a higher value should the need arise.